Federal government support programs

 The Department of Innovation, Science and Economic Development (ISED) has developed an interactive tool to help you find out which programs are right for you.
 Just answer a few questions, and you’ll get a tailored list for your specific needs.
 Try it out here:

-CMF and Telefilm COVID-19 Emergency Relief Funds
+Heritage COVID-19 Emergency Relief Funds

 The Canada Media Fund and Telefilm Canada COVID-19 Emergency Relief Funds are part of the federal government’s $500 million Emergency Support Fund for Cultural, Heritage and Sport Organizations (ESFCHSO), which aims to complement existing COVID-19 support measures for wages and fixed costs.
+The funds will be disbursed in two phases.

-In the first two phases of support for the cultural sector, through the ESFCHSO, $115.8 million has been earmarked for the screen-based production industry, with $88.8 million being administered by the Canada Media Fund and $27 million administered by Telefilm Canada.
+In the first two phases of support for the cultural sector, through the ESFCHSO, $115.8 million was earmarked for the screen-based production industry, with $88.8 million being administered by the Canada Media Fund and $27 million administered by Telefilm Canada.
 The purpose of the CMF and Telefilm COVID-19 Emergency Relief Funds is to:

 – support the business continuity of Canadian businesses and organizations in Canada’s audiovisual industry and help them be in a better position to recover once the pandemic subsides;